EvanKoe/dotfiles_2021/README.md

 - MacOSX.tar.gz : a MacOS-like interface, with many little modifications I found useful.
 - Final.tar.gz : the last KDE config I made before switching to i3.
 It look like a chromeOS with a macOS top bar.
 It's strange but it's really beautiful.
 - Blurred.tar.gz : a cleaner version of a windows-like interface, with so much blurred bars.
 Final.tar.gz is an improved version of this one.

+# Features in nvim (neovim)
+- Configured using .lua files (not .vim anymore)
+- vim-tree (Ctrl + N to display a tree of your working directory)
+- onedark theme
+I downloaded the NvChad configuration (https://github.com/siduck76/NvChad) but modified it a bit.

 # Usage
 That's it.
 Feel free to get them, but try not to modify the repo please, cause it is for private usage.